preetsanjam/Web_Development/JavaScript/es2015/notes.md

 - **Inheritance in JavaScript:** Similar to Java, JavaScript also uses the `extends` keyword.
 - **`super` keyword:** The parent class is also known as the super class.
 When referring to the parent class properties, methods or constructors, we can use the `super` keyword instead, which will point to the direct parent class of the current class.
 - **Iterables** are objects that can be iterated through, for example, an array or a string, where elements are maintained in a particular order.
 - **Map:** `Map` objects are a set of key-value pairs, where the key can be of any datatype.
-They key in a `Map` object can only occur once, thereby making it a useful construct in accessing the uniqueness of elements.
+The key in a `Map` object can only occur once, thereby making it a useful construct in accessing the uniqueness of elements.

     There is a sequence of key-value pairs.